Solution

 Also known as: homogeneous mixture

-A homogeneous mixture formed when one or more solutes are completely dissolved in a solvent at the molecular level, resulting in a uniform composition throughout that cannot be separated by filtration.
+A homogeneous mixture formed when one or more solutes are completely dissolved in a solvent at the molecular level, resulting in a uniform composition throughout.
 Most chemical and biological reactions occur in aqueous solution.

 This concept is covered in depth in our product, reactant, and solution explained, with worked examples, practice problems, and common mistakes.